-Many widgets can be customized, like when you change your location in the weather app.
-To do this, tap and hold onto the widget for a second until the edit sub-window appears.
-Tap Edit Widget.
-Doing this will bring up a location tab, which you can tap on to set a new location.
-You can also do something very similar with the clock widget, which is set to Cupertino by default (at least for me): Hold onto it for a second and then tap Edit Widget.
+You can customize many widgets, like changing the location in your weather app.
+To do so, tap and hold onto the widget for a second until the edit sub-window appears.
+Tap Edit Widget to bring up a location tab.
+Tap on it to change the location.
+The clock widget (which for me is set to Cupertino by default) lets you do something similar.
+Hold onto it for a second, then tap Edit Widget.

-If you want to customize widgets but can’t find a way to do it directly through the app, you can find a workaround that will allow you to edit information.
+If you’re having trouble finding a way to customize widgets directly through the app, look for a workaround that will let you edit information.
 For example, you can switch the stocks shown by the stocks widget if you open the Stocks app and edit your watchlist.
-To accomplish this, open Stocks, then click on Edit in the top right-hand corner of the screen.
+To accomplish this, open Stocks and click on Edit in the top right-hand corner of the screen.
 Tap the red Minus symbol and then tap Remove to get rid of the top stocks, assuming that you don’t want to see them displayed in the Stocks widget (the number of stocks to remove vary depending on the size of your Stocks widget).
-Once you’ve removed the stocks you don’t want to see, you can either stick with the remaining stocks or add new ones by searching for them and then tapping Add to Watchlist.
+Once you’ve removed the stocks you don’t want to see, you can either stick with the remaining ones or add new ones by searching for them and then tapping Add to Watchlist.